shaarselhorst/vibes-only/95-designs/02-suggestion-brainstorm.md

   "id": "dog-walking-service",
   "title": "Dog Walking Service",
-  "summary": "Connect dog owners with local dog walkers.", "objective": "Dog owners can post requests for dog walking services with details like location, time, and dog information.
-Local walkers can browse requests and offer their services.
-Basic messaging between owners and walkers.", "tags": ["pets", "services", "local"]
+  "summary": "Connect dog owners with local dog walkers.", "objective": "A simple platform where dog owners can post requests for dog walking services with location and time details, and local walkers can browse and respond to these requests.", "tags": ["pets", "services", "local"]
 }
 ```